How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Stock, speed, and format

 Grain character is also a function of the stock.
 Faster films carry larger, more prominent grain; slower films are finer.
 A 50-speed daylight stock like Vision3 50D is glassy, while a 500-speed tungsten stock like 500T is visibly grainier, and a smaller negative (16mm versus 35mm) magnifies that texture further.
 Manufacturers even publish the measurement, RMS granularity, read off the negative with a microdensitometer.
 Carol, shot Super 16 across four Vision3 stocks, is a clinic in how grain shifts from fine to coarse within one film.
 Steve Jobs, which shot its three eras on 16mm, 35mm, and digital, shows the same thing as a deliberate storytelling device.
-Black Swan on 16mm Fuji, La Pianiste on 800-speed stock, and the stark black-and-white grain of The Lighthouse and Solaris on Double-X are all different fingerprints, not one "grain."
+Black Swan on 16mm Fuji, La Pianiste on 800-speed stock, and the stark black-and-white grain of The Lighthouse and Solaris on Double-X are all different fingerprints.

 With its color rendition and grain, each filmed frame was real and alive.